If you have just experienced the loss or death of a loved one, may you find comfort and understanding within this article.

 You are here for your soul’s purpose and for a higher spiritual reason and lesson.
 Release the deceased person!
 Let them go on for their soul’s purpose.

-Hold the warm and loving memories of the person in your heart and go on about your life’s business.
-LET GO and LET GOD!
-All is well!
+Hold the warm and loving memories of the person in your heart and go on about your life’s business, never losing sight of that love.

 In conclusion, death is not the end of life.
-You (or any other person) cannot ‘not’ exist!
 Please reference the following:

 - “When we are alive, we define ourselves by what we can see, hear, or touch.
 We are tissue, bone, and matter.
 When people die and we can no longer connect with them through our senses, we cannot help but to think that they no longer exist.
 This is not true.
 As Albert Einstein proved decades ago, everything is made of energy.
 Energy cannot be destroyed; it can only change form.
 You cannot ‘not’ exist, you can only transform.
 Death cannot end your life, it can only enhance who and what you are.” – Cyndi Dale